 Six hundred years ago the area now covered by the village of Brookmans Park consisted of two manor houses - 'Brokemans', originally known as Mymme Hall and owned by John Brokeman and 'More Hall' later to be known as Gubbins or Gobions and owned by the More family.

-When the London & North Eastern Railway built a new station at Brookmans Park in 1926, with direct services to Kings Cross and Broad Street, an 18 hole parkland golf Course was built and the converted manor house became what is todays Clubhouse.
-The Course was officially opened in July 1930 and 84 years later continues to flourish.
+When the London & North Eastern Railway built a new station at Brookmans Park in 1926, with direct services to Kings Cross and Broad Street, an 18 hole parkland golf course was built and the converted manor house became what is today's clubhouse.
+The course was officially opened in July 1930 and continues to flourish in the picturesque landscaped surroundings.

-In 1980 the club celebrated its 50th anniversary and a copy of the commemorative brochure can be viewed here.
+In 1980 the club celebrated its 50th anniversary, a copy of the commemorative brochure can be viewed below.
+More recently our members produced a brief history of Brookmans Park.